stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ## Variable selections/Importance

-Continue with the model selection and feature selections, we can check the variable importance from the model we just trained.
+Continue with the model selection and feature selections, we can check the variable importance from the model we just trained

-In this case it is from random forest
+In this case, we listed the variable importance computed by Random Forest Regression model

 ```R
 Variable Importances: (Extract with `h2o.varimp`)